jbakse/site_builder/content/strategy/index.md

 Place each point at a location determined by a noise lookup.

-* Because noise is center-biased, the results will center-biased.
+* Because noise is center-biased, the results will be center-biased.
 * Each dot will be placed near the last as the values change in the noise cloud.
 * This technique allows you some control over the proximity of successive points.